-Our Sansar was founded in February 2009 and formally registered with the Companies House in Jure 2009 and with the Charity Commission in October 2009.
+Our Sansar was founded in February 2009 and formally registered with the Companies House in June 2009 and with the Charity Commission in October 2009.
 We have reviewed all our activities as per the Operational Plan.
 The review looked at the success of each programme and activity and the benefit it has had on communities in Nepal with the current focus on street children, other children from less privileged backgrounds and education.

-The year ending 31 March 2019, was an extremely busy year for Our Sansar.
-We continued to improve our children's home for street children in Birgunj,we opened a day care centre for street children in the centre of Birgunj in July 2018 and formed a partnership with the Birgunj municipality to run a child helpline there to assist even more children.
-We acquired the toll free number and officially opened the child helpline in July 2019 and that way we are able to assist many children in Province 2 and beyond.
+The year ending 31 March 2020, was another extremely busy year for Our Sansar.
+We continued to improve our children's home for street children in Birgunj, the day care centre for street children in the centre of Birgunj and formed a partnership with the Birgunj municipality to run a child helpline there to assist even more children.
+We officially opened the child helpline in July 2019 and that way we are able to assist many children in Province 2 and beyond.

 We stayed focused on linking the children with their families whenever possible and providing the best possible care for our boys.
-We also organised a number of events in Nepal and involved local community in dur project.
+We also organised a number of events in Nepal and involved local community in our project.

 We have referred to the guidance in the Charity Commission's general guidance on public benefit when reviewing our aims and objectives and in planning our future activities.
-Our current development programme continues to contribute to the aims and objectives we have set.
+Our current development continues to contribute to the aims and objectives we have set.